cervonwong/cervonwong/README.md

 🙋‍♂️<br> Hi, I'm Cervon Wong, currently studying my final year at NUS High.
-I build and design meaningful and enjoyable products that solve real-world problems.
+I'm a builder and designer.

 ### About me
  - 1️⃣ I try to contribute to issues, discussions, and documentation of random open-source projects that I love to use.